Skip to content

 See API Rate Limits for detailed information and best practices.

-The YouTube Transcript MCP tool returns user-friendly error messages that AI assistants can understand and communicate:
+All MCP tools return user-friendly error messages that AI assistants can understand and communicate:

 401Invalid authenticationCheck your API key or re-authorize OAuth